yhmtsai/KeepZotero/README.md

 # My Limitation and Questions
 Although I have some coding experience with different language, I do not learn JavaScript or Chrome Extension(?).
 Thus, the code may do some stupid things...
 When developing this plugin, I do not find the proper documentation to explain my questions, which I write them in the code.
 I will appreciate if someone notice any issue inside the code or have some answer to my questions.
-- I do not find a way to detect the close button.
-The close event I used in KeepZotero for Zotero 6 does not work in Zotero 7.
+- I do not find a way to detect the close event, which I used in KeepZotero for Zotero 6 does not work in Zotero 7.
+Currently, I add a event to the close button of title bar to change the behavior.
+It only changes the close button, so close functionality from the taskbar is not changed.